How we change what others think, feel, believe and do

 Addiction vs. compulsion

 Compulsive disorders are sometimes seen as addictions, yet psychologists often separate them, though the boundary can be rather fuzzy even for psychologists.
-For example in Obsessive Buying Disorder (or 'shopaholic' to most of us) is often considered to not be an addition.
+For example in Obsessive Buying Disorder (or 'shopaholic' to most of us) is often considered to not be an addiction, although this is sometimes differentiated as 'Behavioral Addiction' in contrast to 'Drug Addiction'.

 A compulsion is perhaps more of a ritual that has few goals other than performance of the behavior (such as counting things), as opposed to an addiction, which has a more specific end in mind (such as pleasurable feelings).
 Addiction is more about harmful behavior.
 Both have physiological and psychological elements.